 How do I use Vernier USB products with a computer or Chromebook having only USB-C ports?

 A lot of people ask us if we have “Logger Pro for Chromebooks”.
 Since there is not a way to convert Mac or Windows software to Chrome, we spent the last few years building (and vastly improving) an all-new program: Graphical Analysis for Chrome.
 If you saw an early version of this, now is a good time to take a fresh look.
 We have made many improvements since the first release, and can now perform all of the activities from our core lab books on a Chromebook.
 Some of the more advanced / specialized features that teachers grew to love in Logger Pro are not yet possible in Chrome, but the list grows shorter with each new version.
 For more details about what you can’t do on a Chromebook (yet), see:

-What are the tradeoffs between Graphical Analysis app and Logger Pro?
+What are the differences between Graphical Analysis Pro app and Logger Pro?

 Graphical Analysis – free app for use with most sensors

 Graphical Analysis Pro – subscription-based upgrade to Graphical Analysis